axiomgaming/lostark_theory/relic_sets.md

 ## Harsh Oath

+Hits grant a 6% crit damage buff stacking up to 5 times.
+At 5 stacks replaced with a 50% crit damage buff for 15s, and if a Preordained
+Diligence wearer is within 3m gain an additional 25% crit rate buff.

 **2 Piece Set Bonus**

 - Gain Lunar Power for 6s every 2s when you hit a foe.